MT121201/Vehicle-Classification/README.md

 It demonstrates how to leverage the pseudo-labeling tool for smooth model training and deployment.
 The repository is specifically designed for classifying Vietnamese vehicles at toll booths, with images collected from a top-down perspective.

+### TODO: Reconfigure the names of the files and directories within /checkpoints/vehicle_cls to ensure they are meaningful when reviewed.

 ### Installation
 - Refer to [docs/installation.md](docs/installation.md) for installing necessary libs.